tpoisot/ms_spegen_cooc/reviews.md

 8. Table 2.
 Is this really the clearest way to report your results? i.e reporting t-values and 95% CIs but no mean difference?
 The legend is not stand alone.
 What are D & S?

+> We have modified the legend of the figure.
+We believe that mean differences should not be in the table, as they are constrained by the absolute values of the metrics, which differ for each type of interaction.